-Top omnichannel priorities and challenges for marketers in Southeast Asia
+Top omnichannel marketing priorities and challenges in Southeast Asia

 Digital marketing is an ever-evolving field.
 Marketing and advertising technologies seem to advance overnight, keeping brands on their toes and requiring marketers to learn and leverage new software, tools and channels as quickly as they are created.